In this tutorial, you will learn the fundamental issues that may cause connection issues on various devices and how to troubleshoot them.

 Change the connection protocol

 Go to the Surfshark application, click on Settings, then Advanced, and lastly, Protocol.
-Here, you will find all of the available protocols, including IKEv2, OpenVPN UDP/TCP, WireGuard, and even Shadowsocks.
+Here, you will find all of the available protocols, including IKEv2, OpenVPN UDP/TCP, and WireGuard.
 Sadly, this does not apply to router setups or Linux devices, but you still have the OpenVPN UDP or TCP options available - give a go on both of them!

 The OpenVPN UDP will be the best protocol to try out, as it helps you bypass some of the network restrictions that might be applied on your network!
 This protocol also offers a VPN connection with one of the fastest speeds, so you will certainly not be disappointed with it.